nikiljos/kerala-vaccine-finder/README.md

 The site is built using NodeJS with frameworks like express, axios, ejs etc. Uses CoWin API to get the data.

 ## Challenges I ran into
-CoWin API had some restrictions on server locations and type.
-This was overcame by specifying compatible headers in API GET request.
+CoWin API had some restrictions on server locations.
+So the app will not run properly in heroku as it's servers are not in India

 ## Accomplishments that I'm proud of
 The site is running without errors in development server